BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 OLED displays have a ridiculous contrast ratio because each pixel provides its own light.
 This means that if black is being displayed on the display, the pixels aren't even lit.
-A tradeoff of this is that if you are switching from black to any other color, there is a small delay because the pixel needs to turn itself on.
+A trade-off of this is that if you are switching from black to any other color, there is a small delay because the pixel needs to turn itself on.
 It is apparent when scrolling a list of items with a pure black theme.
 The edge content of an animating object seems to lag behind the rest.